alibaba/GraphScope/docs/flex/interactive/configuration.md

 #### TODOs

-Currently we only support specifying the service configuration when instance is deployed.
-In near future, we will support
+We currently only allow service configuration during instance deployment.
+In the near future, we will support:

-- [] Support specifying graph level configurations
+- Graph-level configurations
-- [] Support changing configuration for service
+- Modifying service configurations